 For non-MLO, theThe Listen Interval field is used to indicate to the AP how often an S1G STA with dot11NonTIMModeActivated equal to false or a non-S1G STA in power save mode wakes to listen to Beacon frames.
 It is also used to indicate to an AP the duration during which an S1G STA with dot11NonTIMModeActivated equal to true is required to transmit at least one frame that is addressed to the associated AP.
 This field is derived from the ListenInterval parameter when present as a parameter of an MLME primitive.
 The value is in units of beacon interval if dot11ShortBeaconInterval is false and in units of short beacon interval if dot11ShortBeaconInterval is true (see 11.1.3.10.2 (Generation of S1G Beacon frames)).

-For MLO, the Listen Interval field is used to indicate to the AP MLD how often at least a non-AP STA affiliated with a non-AP MLD wakes to listen to Beacon frames if all STAs affiliated with the non-AP MLD are in power save mode.
+For MLO, the Listen Interval field is used to indicate to the AP MLD how often at least one of the non-AP STAs(#15357) affiliated with a non-AP MLD wakes to listen to Beacon frames if all STAs affiliated with the non-AP MLD are in power save mode.
 This field is derived from the ListenInterval parameter when present as a parameter of an MLME primitive.
-The value of this field is in units of the maximum beacon interval value (with respect to the beacon interval corresponding to each of the links that the non-AP MLD intends to setup in the (Re)Association Request frame).
+The value of this field is in units of the maximum beacon interval value (with respect to the beacon interval corresponding to each of the links that the non-AP MLD requests for (re)setup in the (Re)Association Request frame (see 35.3.5.1 (Multi-link (re)setup procedure)))(#17485).

 The length of the Listen Interval field is 2 octets.
 The Listen Interval field is shown in Figure 9-88 (Listen Interval field format carried in a non-S1G PPDU).